Sixto Rodriguez: Belated success in the United States and Europe

-Recent activity
+Later activity

 In 2015, Craig Bartholomew Strydom and Stephen "Sugar" Segerman published a book entitled Sugar Man: The Life, Death and Resurrection of Sixto Rodriguez.
 A review in Business Day called the book "probably one of the most unusual rock 'n roll stories out there".

-Rodriguez continues to tour the United States and Canada.
-He headlined a tour in August 2018, ending with a hometown show at Detroit's Garden Theater.
+Rodriguez headlined a tour in August 2018, ending with a hometown show at Detroit's Garden Theater.
+His final North American concert tour in late 2019/early 2020 culminated on February 20, 2020, at Nashville's City Winery.

 Rodriguez and the process of his rediscovery was the subject of a 2022 episode of Outlook on the BBC World Service.